 Only 20 minutes away from Tegallalang is the water temple Pura Tirta Empul.
 This temple compound consists of a bathing structure, and is famous for its holy spring water.
 Balinese Hindus visit this temple for a ritual purification, you can either observe or partake in the purification process.

-If you wish to partake, you will need to hire a green sarong at the temple.
+You can partake in the purification process, quite a unique activity to add to your Ubud itinerary!
+You will need to hire a green sarong at the temple.
 Also, make sure you bring swimwear and a towel!

 Ubud Monkey Forest